Magayaga/xenly/doc/getting-started.md

 1. ## Windows operating system:

+   You can download the `GCC` compiler (version 9 or above) and `Git` for the Windows operating system.
    ```bash
    # Download the Git and GCC
    $ winget install --id Git.Git -e --source winget